tundish/blathnaid/blathnaid/dlg/tale.rst

 Hinterland
 ----------

+[NARRATOR]_

     The last few miles were grim.
 There was not a tree or bush to be seen now; only a blasted and boggy heath.
     The road was lined on both sides by ragged camps; turves piled up for walls, rooved with the wreckage of tattered wagons.
 And everywhere, the sounds and smells of sad and hungry people.

 Blocked
 -------